a5221985/tutorials/software_construction_MIT.md

 						the precondition holds when method is called, then
 						the postcondition must hold when method completes

+					If
+						the precondition does not hold when method is called, then
+						the implementation is not bound by post-condition (free to do anything, termination, throwing exception, returning arbitrary results, making arbitrary modifications included)

+##### Specifications in Java #####
+1.

 #### Null References ####
 #### What a Specification May Talk About ####
 #### Testing and Specifications ####